Preventing a Recurring Ingrown Toenail

 Avoid shoes that put too much pressure on the ingrown toenail.
 This includes shoes that are too tight, shoes with a small toe box and high heels.
 Shoes which are too large can cause irritation when the foot slides back-and-forth inside the shoe.
 Poorly fitting shoes can too often cause damage to the toenail.
 Many healthcare professionals will recommend that those with symptomatic nails wear open-toed shoes such as sandals.
 If you are unsure how to properly trim your deformed toenail, ask your healthcare provider.
 Insure that you use clean instruments to cut straight across the top of the toenails.
 Do not trim the nails too short or curve the edges.
 If you have faulty foot mechanics that place an excess of pressure on the nail fold, you might consider wearing corrective orthotic devices.

-- Perform a matrixectomy of the ingrown nail.
+- Perform a matrixectomy, killing the root, of the nail.

 - Do a temporary avulsion of the ingrown border

 What can you do for an ingrown nail at home?
 Initially, at home soak the toe in warm soapy water.
 Then apply topical antibiotic ointment .
 Now Call your Podiatrist Pittsburgh.
 Urgent cares often will just prescribe oral antibiotics without removing the nail , and tell you to see a foot doctor in Pittsburgh.
 We have same day appointments usually available.
 If you don’t remove the entire ingrown piece, you could be making it worse, causing a deep ” spicule” to develop.